Azure Synapse Writer

 Column Delimiter | String | | | If the data to be written may contain the default column delimiter (ASCII / UTF-8 124), specify a different delimiter that will never appear in the data. |

-Connection URL | String | the JDBC connection URL for Azure Synapse, in the format Alternatively, you may use Active Directory authentication (see Supporting Active Directory authentication for Azure). | |
+Connection URL | String | the JDBC connection URL for Azure Synapse, in the format | |

-Excluded Tables | String | When a wildcard is specified for Tables='HR%', ExcludedTables='HRMASTER' | |
+Excluded Tables | String | If | |

-Ignorable Exception Code | String | Set to TABLE_NOT_FOUND if you do not want the application to crash when Striim tries to write to a table that does not exist in the target database.
-See Handling "table not found" errors for more information. | |
+Ignorable Exception Code | String | Set to TABLE_NOT_FOUND to prevent the application from terminating when Striim tries to write to a table that does not exist in the target.
+See Handling "table not found" errors for more information.
+Ignored exceptions will be written to the application's exception store (see CREATE EXCEPTIONSTORE). | |

 |